tanyacshetty/Suicide-Rates-Data-Visualisation/README.md

-# Suicide-Rates-Data-Visualization
+# Suicide-Rates-Data-Visualisation
 This project visualizes global suicide rates using a dataset spanning from 1985 to 2016.
-The visualization provides insights into global suicide trends based on factors such as age, gender, continent, and country.
+The visualisation provides insights into global suicide trends based on factors such as age, gender, continent, and country.
 The dashboard is created using the flexdashboard package in R and includes interactive plots, value boxes, and tables to make data exploration easier and more engaging.

 ---